 - Access the Classroom

-Beth is the Youth & Family Services Consultant for the Colorado State Library.
-She is passionate about equitable library service (ask me about eliminating overdue fines!), empowering teens, and creating engaging experiences and spaces for kids of all ages.
+Beth Crist is the Youth & Family Services Consultant for the Colorado State Library.
+She is passionate about equitable library service (ask me about eliminating overdue fines!), encouraging people to spend more time outside, and supporting all family members at the same time.